chromium/chromium/net/data/ssl/chrome_root_store/README.md

   `--enable-features=ChromeRootStoreUsed`

   As of 2022-06, an example of a web site that is trusted by Windows Root Store but not by Chrome Root Store is https://rootcertificateprograms.edicom.es/.
   This can be used to test if Chrome Root Store is turned on or not (for best results use a fresh incognito window to avoid any caching issues).

+* On 105.0.5122.0 or higher on Mac, run Chrome with the following flag:

+  `--enable-features=ChromeRootStoreUsed,CertVerifierBuiltin:impl/4`

 If you're running 104.0.5110.0 or higher, the currently used Chrome Root Store version can be seen in a [NetLog